-The National Finals will take place in person in Atlanta, GA.
-The exact location will be shared when it is finalized.
-AAJ will also work with a hotel close by to set up a room block for students/coaches that advance.
+The National Finals will take place in person at Fulton County Courthouse, 136 Pryor St. SW, Atlanta, GA 30303.
+AAJ has a room block at the Westin Peachtree Plaza (210 Peachtree St. NW) and a room block for students/coaches is available until March 26.
 During the finals, each team will compete in three qualifying rounds.
 The top eight teams will advance to a single elimination quarterfinal round.
 The winners of each quarterfinal round will advance to a single elimination semifinal round.
 The winners of each semifinal round will advance to a single elimination final round.